aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 ^^^^^^^^^^^
 Membership of the CC observers is by nomination by a core developer and a vote by CC members.
-A nomination will result in a vote by the CC members which will stay open for 5 days excluding weekends.
+A nomination will result in a vote by the CC members which will stay open for 7 days.
 CC observer membership votes are subject to a simple majority approval of all the current CC committee members.

 In case of ties, the CC member with shortest tenure breaks the tie.